readium/readium-css/docs/CSS11-user_prefs.md

-# User Settings, Reading modes and Themes
+# User Settings, Reading Modes and Themes

-[Implementers’ doc] [Authors’ info] [WIP]
+[Implementers’ doc] [Authors’ info]

-Currently, user settings and reading modes are different stylesheets.

 The idea is:

-1. appending/removing reading modes’ stylesheet as they imply their own specific styles;
+1. appending/removing flags and CSS variables for user settings (inline style on `html`);
 2. managing user settings entirely via CSS so that we don’t need to manipulate the DOM too much.

-There are alternatives approaches we can adopt if this one doesn’t fit.
+There are alternatives approaches you can adopt if this one doesn’t fit.

+**Note:** Possible values are strict i.e. implementers can’t use any other value; recommended values are loose i.e. they are left to implementers’ judgment.

 ## Mechanism for user settings

-The `ReadiumCSS-user_settings.css` stylesheet can be appended before runtime, its declarations won’t be applied until user variables are set.
+The `ReadiumCSS-after.css` stylesheet, which contains user settings, can be appended before runtime; its declarations won’t be applied until user variables are set.

 This stylesheet is a one-two punch: